robcole-dev/cadius-community/README.md

 To visit the live version of the site (hosted by Heroku) click [here](http://cadius-community.herokuapp.com/)

-The site will be deisgn using the React system.
+The site will be design using the React system.
 This allows me to design a well structure architecture and allows for the reuse of components across the site.
-For example this site will use a component that checks for the current user logged in.
+For example this site will use a component called "CurrentUserContext", this checks for the current user logged in.
 This can then be reused anywhere on the site without having to duplicate code.

 ## Project Board